hbctraining/Intro-to-R-online-Catalyst/lessons/1A_Segment_1_Video_A.md

 ## Introduction

 Welcome to segment 1A, **Getting Started in RStudio**.
 In this lesson we will walk through the steps for creating a project and explore the various features of the RStudio interface.
-Within the project we will organize your working directory by setting up an appropriate directory structure and downloading the necessary files.
+Within the project we will organize your working directory by setting up an appropriate directory structure, and introduce some basic housekeeping tasks.

 ## Creating a new project in RStudio